CmeisterEh/stitcher/README.md

 This GUI is pretty simple.
 Download the “stitcher.exe” program, and the “SupportFiles” folder.
 Then, you can run this program.
 A help file is included with the program.

 In short, add files using the “input” portion of the program.
-Customize and output location using the “output” portion of the program.
+Customize the output location using the “output” portion of the program.
 Then, hit “merge”.

 ## This program has a number of dependencies.